 A decision in respect of the preparation of financial statements in accordance with IAS shall be taken by an approving body.
 Annual financial statements prepared in accordance with IAS are subject to annual audits.
-Entities which do not apply IAS for matters not regulated by the Act and domestic standarts may apply IAS.
+Entities that do not apply IAS for matters not regulated by the Act and domestic standards may apply IAS.

 Generally, the books of accounts are maintained by the entity.
 However, the bookkeeping may be outsourced to a local business entity or the business entity from certain countries (including the EU and EFTA), which are licensed to provide such services.

-The business entity is not limited in choosing the place of keeping the books of accounts (e.g. the registered office of an entity, a representative orbranch office of legal person) located in Poland, as well as abroad.
-If the branch (business unit) – as a part of business entity is not entitled to prepare the separate financial statement, it can be authorized (by the business entity) to keep the books of accounts for itself or for whole business entity.
-This kind of authorization does not determine the obligation of preparation the financial statements for the branch (business unit) or for whole business entity.
+The business entity is not limited in choosing the place of keeping the books of accounts (e.g. the registered office of an entity, a representative, or branch office of a legal person) located in Poland, as well as abroad.
+If the branch (business unit) – as a part of the business entity is not entitled to prepare the separate financial statement, it can be authorized (by the business entity) to keep the books of accounts for itself or for the whole business entity.
+This kind of authorization does not determine the obligation of preparing the financial statements for the branch (business unit) or for the whole business entity.

-In practice, due to numerous additional requirements imposed by the Polish accounting law in respect of maintaining books of accounts as well as amendments of tax system, small and mediumsized enterprises outsource this services to a professional accounting offices.
+In practice, due to numerous additional requirements imposed by the Polish accounting law in respect of maintaining books of accounts as well as amendments of tax system, small and medium-sized enterprises outsource these services to professional accounting offices.

-Computerized book of accounts, accounting information resources in the form of separate electronic data files, databases or the individual separate components are regarded as equivalent of the books of accounts, irrespective of the place of their origin and storage.
+Computerized books of accounts, accounting information resources in the form of separate electronic data files, databases, or the individual separate components are regarded as the equivalent of the books of accounts, irrespective of the place of their origin and storage.